-72. The company shall appoint a contact person for investor relations and shall disclose this person's name and contact numbers and address on the company's website.

-73. The management board shall immediately post any director's dealings16 reported on the company's website and shall keep such information on the website for at least three months.
-The disclosure can also be done by making a reference to the corresponding website of the Financial Market Authority.

-- 74. A calendar of corporate financial events shall be posted at least two months before the start of the new business year on the website of the company and shall contain all dates of relevance for investors and other stakeholders such as the release of the annual and quarterly reports, annual general meetings, ex-dividend day, dividend payout day and investor relations activities. - 75.
+- 72. The company shall appoint a contact person for investor relations and shall disclose this person's name and contact numbers and address on the company's website. - 73.
+The management board shall immediately post any director's dealings16 reported on the company's website and shall keep such information on the website for at least three months. - 74.
+A calendar of corporate financial events shall be posted at least two months before the start of the new business year on the website of the company and shall contain all dates of relevance for investors and other stakeholders such as the release of the annual and quarterly reports, annual general meetings, ex-dividend day, dividend payout day and investor relations activities. - 75.
 The company shall regularly hold conference calls or similar information events for analysts and investors; if demand is high, also on a quarterly basis.
 As a minimum requirement, the information documents (presentations) used shall be made available to the public on the website of the company.
 Other events of relevance for the capital market such as annual general meetings shall be made accessible on the company's website, if the costs are reasonable, in the form of audio and video transmissions.